MechanicalRabbit/DataKnots4FHIR.jl/doc/src/overview.md

     ["Chalmers", "Windsor"]
     =#

-To more easily query this resource, we use two steps.
-First, we have to convert this data into a ``DataKnot``.
+To more easily query this resource, let's use DataKnots and an adapter to FHIR data sources.

+    using DataKnots
+    using DataKnots4FHIR

 However, since JSON is schemaless, DataKnots can't easily work with it directly.
-Here we see that by default, it's a single value holding that same dictionary.

-    using DataKnots
+If we convert this input to a DataKnot, we'll see it's not fully converted into something usable.

     resource = convert(DataKnot, JSON.parsefile(fname))
     #=>